Main House (4 bedrooms)

 A chef can be arranged on request, at an additional cost

-The house is a mile from the main road in a very peaceful and beautiful valley.
+The house is 1.5km from the main road in a very peaceful and beautiful valley

-It is within a few minutes’ drive of two of Ibiza’s most beautiful and exclusive beaches: Cala d’en Serra and Xuclar.
+It is 5km from two of Ibiza’s most beautiful and exclusive beaches: Cala d’en Serra and Xuclar

 Fly to Ibiza from most main and regional airports.
 The house is a 40 minute drive.
 Ryan Air now fly direct to Ibiza all year round

-Car hire essential and a 4×4 is recommended due to the long track to the house
+Car hire with a high arch essential or a 4×4 is recommended due to the long track to the house

 Ibiza has long been the coolest of the Balearic islands and, in recent years, has become a mecca for the rich and famous and its restaurants have evolved to follow suit.
 During the day drive to the south of the island to the Jockey Club on Playa de ses Salinas which has a fabulous open air restaurant set on a magnificent white sand beach.
 At high season the music is pretty loud and very busy as the the clubbers turn up after lunch.
 The beautiful and famous just love it here.